bcui6611/couchbase-examples/README.md

     /design_docs    which contains all the design docs for views.
     /docs           which contains all the raw json data files.
 It can have other sub directories too.

 All json files should be well formatted.
 And no spaces allowed in file names.
+Design docs will be uploaded after all other data files.

 OPTIONS: